folio-org/folio-sample-modules/simple-vertx/README.md

 message to it
 * The POST handler is operating on the whole body of the message, unlike the hello module, which pipes its request into its response asynchronously.
+* The code is split in two classes: MainVerticle.java and SimpleWebService.java
+* We need to set up the URL to make calls back to Okapi, from within a Docker container.

 ## Files